Many children in Thailand are at risk of abuse, neglect and exploitation:

 Keeping families togetherPoverty, lack of access to education and the breakdown of family relationships, often due to illness, are key causes for family separation in Thailand.

-Helping to build a better care system in Thailand
+How we help to build a better care system in Thailand

 Supporting a strategic approach to improving care in ThailandActing to empower and champion our local partners and change-makers and equip them with the tools to affect lasting positive change for children’s lives